 You will now see the Sound object in the Timeline.
-You
+You can move or cut the sound object.

 Right-click on the sound object and Edit spoken language to revise the text and have it spoken again.

 Click OK to save the object directly and overwrite the existing sound.
 If you do not want to do this, save the changed sound with a new name.
 To do this, change the